Didacna parallella: Taxonomy

 The species was described by Russian and Soviet geologist Vladimir Vladimirovich Bogachev in 1932 from fossil shells found in the Late Pleistocene (Lower Khvalynian) deposits of Qala in Azerbaijan (the type locality of the species).
 The type series is lost.
-Nevesskaja (2007) designated one of the specimens illustrated by Bogachev as the lectotype of the species.
+In 2007 Lidiya Aleksandrovna Nevesskaja designated one of the specimens illustrated by Bogachev as the lectotype of the species.

-Logvinenko and Starobogatov (1969) treated D. parallella as an extant species.
-This view has been accepted in later works on the molluscs of the modern Caspian Sea.
-Nevesskaja (2007), however, considered it an extinct species that only occurs in the Late Pleistocene (Lower and Upper Khvalynian) beds of the lake.
+In 1969 Boris Mikhailovich Logvinenko and Yaroslav Igorevich Starobogatov treated D. parallella as an extant species.
+This view has been accepted in later works on the molluscs of the present-day Caspian Sea.
+Nevesskaja (2007), however, considered it an extinct species that only occurs in the Late Pleistocene (Lower and Upper Khvalynian) beds of the sea.

-Some authors have misspelled the name of this species as Didacna parallela.
+Some authors have used the incorrect spelling Didacna parallela for this species.

-Didacna parallella var. borealis is a small-sized variety described by Fedorov (1953) from fossil material.
-Svitoch (1967) listed it as a synonym of D. parallella.
-Popov (1983) classified it as a subspecies of Didacna subcatillus.
-Nevesskaja (2007) treated the variety as a tentative synonym of D. parallella.
+Didacna parallella var. borealis is a small-sized variety described by P. V. Fedorov from fossil material in 1953.
+A. A. Svitoch (1967) listed it as a synonym of D. parallella.
+G. I. Popov (1983) classified it as a subspecies of Didacna subcatillus.
+Nevesskaja (2007) treated the variety as a possible synonym of D. parallella.